-A challenged candidate may review challenges in the Office of the Assemblies, 109 Day Hall, and address written statements in response to the committee.
+A challenged candidate may review challenges to which they are a party in the Office of the Assemblies, 109 Day Hall, and address written statements in response to the committee.
 The challenged candidate may request a hearing in person with the committee.
-The deadline for responses is set in the elections calendar.